TheJumpCloud/support/zero-touch/Workspace ONE UEM/README.md

 5. Informs the user to enter their current password for both the PREVIOUS PASSWORD and PASSWORD fields during login.
 6. Logs the user out so they can log back in.
    - The JumpCloud agent completes the necessary steps for account takeover during this login.
-   - If using JumpCloud for FileVault management the user will receive their Secure Token during their next JumpCloud login after account takeover.

 This script is passed four parameters using the "Run" action within "Files/Actions".
 These parameters must be entered in a specific order.